Laguna Anjuna offers our own somewhat eccentric guide to Anjuna.

 - Curlys – On beautiful South Anjuna Beach, their friendly and helpful attitude, music and food have made their reputation as one of the coolest beach shacks in the world.

-- Thalassa-Better known as Marikettis after its Greek owner, long time resident of Anjuna, this is the current seasons most popular restaurant, and is known for Greek food and the pretty ocean view at Small Vagator.
+- Thalassa-Better known as Marikettis after its Greek owner, long time resident of Anjuna, this is one of the most popular restaurants, and is known for Greek food and the beautiful cliffside ocean view at Small Vagator.

 Bookshop : “The Other India” bookshop near the Mapusa Clinic is exactly what the name suggests, and has lots of intelligent material on Goa.